 Inside the menu contains exquisite German fare including sausage plates, Wiener Schnitzel and whatever the kitchen comes up with this year in the way of authentic German delicacies.
 This finer German cuisine can only be had inside the Ale House.
 (You might need a break from the street!)

-With oompah music running all morning, we now begin formally with this tapping and the singing of Ein Prosit.
-After the ceremony, the music changes to something a bit more non-ethnic and a bit more rock ‘n’ rolly, but, decidedly nostalgic, for the Ale House owner is old and somewhat stuck in the 60s and early 70s.
+With authentic German folk music by the Hofbrahaus Bavarians, playing in the morning, we now begin formally with this tapping and the singing of Ein Prosit.
+After the ceremony, the music changes to something a bit more non-folk and a bit more rock ‘n’ roll’y, but, decidedly nostalgic, for the Ale House owner is old and somewhat stuck in the 60s and early 70s.

 2:00 PM Gardner Chair Luge

 To miss this is sadness, to compete is insanity.
 The Ale House owner was insane once, and paid for it.
 He actually, believably, faked his own death for about 15 seconds.
 Some people didn’t think it was funny.
 He thought he was in too much pain to pull it off anyway – he had to moan and writhe, as required.

 The idea is to get a chair, put wheels on it, put some kind of brakes and steering on it (if you care), don a helmet and roll downhill towards Beauregard Liquors from the Ale House.
 This event has been taken on by the Gardner Festival Committee, the same folks who put on the Uptown Roots Festival back in ’14.
 They feature “Human Bumpers”, a locally known emcee who’s shtick and costume are always a surprise, and several minor accidents.

 We have two different cornhole sites, one is for fun on the lawn across the street from the Ale House and the other, in the West St. parking lot also across from the Ale House, is a bit more serious.
 You can come and play as you wish, no need to sign up ahead of time.
 The serious competition starts at 3PM.